How to Install Roll Roofing: Complete DIY Guide for Beginners

 Step-by-Step Roll Roofing Installation Process

-This is the main part of the article—detailed instructions in 8 steps that walk readers through everything: putting on the metal edge strips first, laying down the first roll with straight lines, nailing it down every 10 inches, spreading roof cement that's about as thick as two credit cards stacked together, overlapping the next rolls (showing 32 inches of each roll with 4 inches covered by the next one), sealing around pipes and vents that stick through the roof, finishing the top edge properly, and cutting off any extra hanging over the sides.
+This is the main part of the article detailed instructions in 8 steps that walk readers through everything: putting on the metal edge strips first, laying down the first roll with straight lines, nailing it down every 10 inches, spreading roof cement that's about as thick as two credit cards stacked together, overlapping the next rolls (showing 32 inches of each roll with 4 inches covered by the next one), sealing around pipes and vents that stick through the roof, finishing the top edge properly, and cutting off any extra hanging over the sides.
 It also shows both ways to attach it: with nails or with a torch that melts it on.
+Learn more at Patch Roof Leak Brooklyn.

 Post-Installation Tips and Maintenance Best Practices